Subiaco, Western Australia: Public transport

 Public transport in Perth is all under the Transperth brand.
 Train services are operated by Transperth Train Operations, a division of the Public Transport Authority.
 Bus services in Perth are contracted out to private companies.
 Subiaco is in the Claremont contract area, which is being operated by Swan Transit.

-Subiaco is served by three stations along the Fremantle railway line.
+Subiaco is served by three stations along the Fremantle line.
 From east to west, they are West Leederville railway station, Subiaco railway station, and Daglish railway station.
 West Leederville station is the closest station to Subiaco Oval, so special event services served that station before and after stadium events.
 That station had a third platform added in, for express services to other railway lines.
 West Leederville station is along Subiaco's border with West Leederville.
 It had 223,313 passengers board in the 2013-14 financial year.
 Subiaco station is at the centre of Subiaco Square, and is the third busiest station along the Fremantle line, after Perth railway station and Fremantle railway station.
 It had 975,390 passengers board in the 2013-14 financial year.
 Subiaco station has several bus routes linking to it.
 Daglish station is along Subiaco's border with Daglish.
 It had 186,725 passengers board in the 2013-14 financial year.

 Most bus services in Subiaco go roughly east–west, linking between the Perth CBD and suburbs further west or south-west of Subiaco.
-Others link to stations on the Joondalup railway line, to UWA or to the QEII Medical Centre.
+Others link to stations on the Yanchep line, to UWA or to the QEII Medical Centre.
 Along Cambridge Street is routes 81, 82, 83, 84 and 85, which all begin at Perth Busport.
 Routes 81, 82, 83 and 84 link to various coastal suburbs such as City Beach and Wembley Downs.
-Route 85 links to Glendalough railway station on the Joondalup railway line.
+Route 85 links to Glendalough railway station on the Yanchep line.
 Along Hay Street and Roberts Road is route 28, which goes between Perth Busport and Claremont railway station on the Fremantle line.
 Along Bagot Road is route 27, which goes between East Perth and Claremont station.
 Through streets in the southern part of Subiaco is route 25 and 24.
 Route 25 goes between Elizabeth Quay Bus Station and Claremont station, via Nedlands.
 Route 24 goes between East Perth and Claremont station via Dalkeith.
 Along Thomas Street is routes 26, 96 and 103.
 Route 26 goes between East Perth and the QEII Medical Centre.
-Route 96 goes between Leederville railway station on the Joondalup line and UWA.
+Route 96 goes between Leederville railway station on the Yanchep line and UWA.
 Route 103 goes between East Perth and Fremantle railway station, via the QEII Medical Centre.
 Route 97 is the only route that terminates at Subiaco station.
 Its path goes down Rokeby Road and Nicholson Road to UWA.